MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/hold-town-hall-using-yammer.md

 #### Step 3: Manage Engagement

 Audience members and moderators can engage during the event using the conversation bar.
+Be sure to record the event so people who weren’t able to attend live can watch later.

 ![Image of the mobile Yammer homepage](media/th9.png)   ![Image of the desktop Yammer homepage](media/th10.png)